 The school and district will get their lawyers to fight you.
-In the process, they will try to make you look like the bad guys.
-They will look for dirt on your family and try to blame the bullying on your deficient parenting.
+In the process, they will try to make you look like the bad guys, looking for dirt on your family and blaming the bullying on your deficient parenting.

 You and your family will lose many nights of sleep and be anxiety-ridden in the daytime.
-As a result, your health may suffer.
-If you and your spouse don’t fully agree on the course of action, your marriage can suffer, too.
+As a result, your health and marriage may suffer.

-Many people who used to be your friends will now avoid you because they don’t want to be seen associating with the people attacking their school community.
-They may begin convincing themselves that the problem really is you and not the school.
+Many people who used to be your friends may now avoid you because they don’t want to be seen associating with the people attacking their school community.

-Your child’s social situation will severely deteriorate, as the accused bullies will look for subtle and not-so-subtle ways to get even.
-Your child will earn a reputation as a snitch, which is a social death sentence.
-You will need to take your child out of school.
+Your child’s social situation will severely deteriorate, as the accused bullies will look for ways to get even.
+Your child will earn a reputation as a snitch- a social death sentence.
+You may need to take your child out of school.

-If you send your child to a different school, you may discover that your child becomes a victim of bullying there as well, for two possible reasons.
-One is you’re your child may respond to hostility in the new school the same way they did in the old school, unwittingly encouraging the bullying.
+If you send your child to a different school, you may discover that he becomes a victim of bullying there as well.
+One reason is your child may respond to hostility in the new school the same way they did in the old school, unwittingly encouraging the bullying.
 After all, it is not uncommon for certain kids to be bullied in every school they go to.
-Secondly, if the students know about the lawsuit against the previous school, they are likely to bring it up with your child.
-If your child responds by getting angry or defensive, it will lead to more intensified bullying.
-Now you will contemplate suing the new school, too.
+Secondly, if the students know about the lawsuit it may be cause for intensified bullying of your child.
+Now you may contemplate suing the new school, too.
 There are, indeed, parents who have sued more than one of their child’s schools.

 The staff of the new school will probably know about your lawsuit against the previous school, so they will be apprehensive of you, seeing you as people who cause problems.
 They will treat you differently from everyone else, and may unwittingly create a self-fulfilling prophecy.

-If you do win and get a monetary award, it won’t come from the pockets of the school administrators or the parents of the children that tormented your child.
+In the unlikely event you actually win the lawsuit and get a monetary award, it won’t come from the pockets of the school administrators or the parents of the children that tormented your child.
 It will come from taxpayer money.
 In other words, the rest of us will have paid.
-Will such
+Will such knowledge comfort you?

-Even if you are lucky and win a large monetary award, in the hundreds of thousands–or even millions–of dollars, you may feel too ashamed to keep it for yourself.
-You want people to know you sued the school out of principle, not for monetary gain.
-So, you may choose to donate the money to an anti-bullying organization, or perhaps even to set up your own organization, thinking you will be saving other children from the terrible fate your child endured.
-Unfortunately, by-and-large, anti-bullying organizations have unwittingly intensified the bullying problem by promoting a victim mentality, so you will not only have squandered the money, you will have caused more children to suffer from bullying.
+In the even more unlikely event that you win a large monetary award, in the hundreds of thousands– or even millions– of dollars, you may feel too ashamed to keep it for yourself.
+You want people to know you sued the school out of principle, not profit.
+So, you may choose to donate the money to an anti-bullying organization, or perhaps even to set up your own organization.
+Unfortunately, by-and-large, anti-bullying organizations unwittingly intensify the bullying problem by promoting a victim mentality, so you will not only have squandered the money, you will have caused more children to suffer from bullying.

 After your victory, you and your child will still be clueless as to what caused the bullying in the first place or how to prevent it in the future.
 In fact, your child is likely to bear the self-image and behavior of an unfortunate and bitter victim of bullying for the rest of their life.
 There are people, though, who are indeed likely to benefit from your lawsuit against the school: lawyers.
 They have been given another source of income thanks to anti-bullying laws..